 SESSIONS/TIMES MAY CHANGE: Please note that all sessions and times listed are subject to change.
 A brochure of approved CEU sessions will be emailed to conference registrants prior to the conference.
 In efforts to keep conference registration fees low, please use electronic copies or print the brochure and bring it with you to the conference.
 Limited printed brochures will be available on site.

-LIABILITY: All attendees of the NCRTA SPIF must agree to abide by the rules and regulation established by Foothills Higher Education Center relating to matters of safety and liability.
+LIABILITY: All attendees of the NCRTA SPIF must agree to abide by the rules and regulations established by North Carolina Central University relating to matters of safety and liability.

 PARKING: TBD